-The results showed that performance was enhanced by using the 3D display instead of the display.
-More when surprisingly the cube was moved and rotated by a third party whilst the exercise was underway it did not have a detrimental impact on performance.
+The results showed that performance was enhanced by using the 3D display instead of the 2D display.
+More surprisingly when the cube was moved and rotated by a third party whilst the exercise was underway it did not have a detrimental impact on performance.

 "These results confirm that allocentric object tracking depends on the perception of a coherent 3D scene. [...]
-These results also established that the addition of several pictorial depth cues (wire frame, checkerboard floor) and dynamic changes in relative size did not negatively affect tracking accuracy.
-If anything, there was a trend for improved tracking in the large target sizes in the 3D
+These results also established that the addition of several pictorial depth cues (wire frame. checkerboard floor) and dynamic changes in relative size did not negatively affect tracking accuracy.
+If anything, there was a trend for improved tracking in the large target sizes in the 3D condition."